 Custodial Credit Risk: Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District does not have a deposit policy for custodial credit risk.
-As of June 30, 2019, none of the District's bank balance of \$4,978,760 was exposed to custodial credit risk as uninsured and uncollateralized.
+As of June 30, 2020, none of the District's bank balance of \$6,714,276 was exposed to custodial credit risk.